Embotics/Plug-in-Workflow-Steps/terraform/README.md

 * Plan ID: (Optional) Input field for the name of the directory that contains the state files.
 If left blank, the step defaults to `#{request.id}`.
 * Terraform Binary: (Optional)  Input field for the path to the terraform binary on the terraform host.
 If left blank, the step defaults to `terraform`.
 * Configuration: Input field for Terraform configuration, as a substitution variable
-* Inject Tags: Checkbox to indicate if vCommander metadata (ownership & organization) should be injected
+* Inject Tags: Checkbox to indicate if Commander metadata (ownership & organization) should be injected
 * Variables: Input field for Terraform variables as key=value pairs, separated by space or new line.
 Optional

 ### Apply Terraform Plan